MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/injectedinputkeyboardinfo_injectedinputkeyboardinfo_1221375020.md

 # Windows.UI.Input.Preview.Injection.InjectedInputKeyboardInfo.InjectedInputKeyboardInfo

 ## -description

 Creates a new [InjectedInputKeyboardInfo](injectedinputkeyboardinfo.md) object that is used to specify the keyboard input to inject.

-## -parameters

 ## -remarks